Moddable-OpenSource/moddable/documentation/devices/nrf52.md

 2. Create an `nrf5` directory in your home directory at `~/nrf5 ` for required third party SDKs and tools.

-3. If you use macOS Catalina (version 10.15), add an exemption to allow Terminal (or your alternate terminal application of choice) to run software locally that does not meet the system's security policy.
-Without this setting, the precompiled GNU Arm Embedded Toolchain you will download in the next step will not be permitted to run.
+3. If you use macOS Catalina (version 10.15) or later, add an exemption to allow Terminal (or your alternate terminal application of choice) to run software locally that does not meet the system's security policy.
+Without this setting, the precompiled GNU Arm Embedded Toolchain downloaded in the next step will not be permitted to run.

-    To set the security policy exemption for Terminal, go into the Security & Privacy System Preferences, select the Privacy tab, choose Developer Tools from the list on the left, and then tick the checkbox for Terminal or the alternate terminal application from which you will be building Moddable SDK apps.
+    To set the security policy exemption for Terminal, go to Security & Privacy System Preferences, select the Privacy tab, choose Developer Tools from the list on the left, and then tick the checkbox for Terminal or the alternate terminal application from which you will be building Moddable SDK apps.
 The end result should look like this:

     ![Catalina Developer Options](../assets/getting-started/catalina-security.png)